tavgreen/reconstructing_images/README.md

 ## Future Works ##
 you can generate or reconstruct images using your own dataset. the example can be found list below:
--  Generate Pokemon images by @musicmilif
+-  Generate Pokemon images by @github/musicmilif
 -  Generate MNIST images using Variational-Auto Encoder by @kvfrans

 the paper about image generation can be found here: